farezv/ipn-100x-engineer/README.md

 ## 🙏 Acknowledgments

-Built for the AI-Assisted Coding Workshop.
+Built for the "Becoming a 100x Dev" Workshop at IPNSummit 2026.
 Happy coding! 🎉